 The use of the Calling_AE_Invocation_Identifier parameter is optional.
 When present, it carries the identifier of the client-side user of the AA.

-NOTE 1 The client user identification mechanism is specified in IEC 62056-6-2:IEC 62056-6-2:—, 5.3.2.
+NOTE 1 The client user identification mechanism is specified in IEC 62056-6-2:2021, 4.4.2.

 The Local_or_Remote parameter is mandatory.
 It indicates the origin of the COSEM-OPEN.confirm primitive.
 It is set to Remote if the primitive has been generated following the reception of an AARE APDU from the server.
 It is set to Local if the primitive has been locally generated.